 Hey Sister Go Sister Soul Sister!
 There is the reassuring, familiar sound of women chatting in front and behind me, as we power along the harbour side bush track.
 A cool breeze provides some evening relief after a warm Sydney summer’s day.
-The current topic of our walking conversation is our decision to change our name, from the ironic Over the Hill, to a more upbeat Sole Sisters, a name which better expresses who we are.
+The current topic of our walking conversation is our decision on our name: we like the upbeat Sole Sisters, a name which expresses who we are.
 Of course, the conversation quickly turns to soul music to walk by.

 Patti Labelle singing Lady Marmalade “Hey Sister Go Sister Soul Sister”, more recently remade by Christina Aquilera, is the first song mentioned.
 Soon we are riffing along having fun with the theme.
 These boots are made for walking.
 Walking on Sunshine.
 Every breath you take.
 Hey, Soul Sister.
 Movin’ on up.

 The association of music with group exercise pre-dates the gym aerobics or spin class.
 It is an essential human characteristic that goes way back.
 The connection between music and motion has been used in groups as diverse as chain gangs, Roman galleys, and trance dances around ancient camp fires.
 Music gets you on your feet, and your body moves to synchronise with the beat.
 Music sustains you, taking your mind off other things, like sore feet that have already tramped a fair distance in this evening’s walk.